SpenceKonde/megaTinyCore/megaavr/extras/ATtiny_x02.md

 Clock options | Internal 20/16/10/8/5/4/1 MHz | Internal 20/16/10/8/5/4/1 MHz

 ### Signature Issue
 There exist ATtiny402's in the wild where the last byte of the signature is 0x25, instead of 0x27.
 Currently shipping parts from Atmel/Microchip have the correct signature, and this problem appears to be in the past, for the most part.
-Hoerver, if you're stuck with wrong-signature ATtiny402's ATtiny402 (bad signature) from the tools -> chip menu.
+Hoerver, if you're stuck with wrong-signature ATtiny402's, choose ATtiny402 (bad signature) from the tools -> chip menu.

 ### Buy official megaTinyCore breakouts and support continued development!